 We engage with all 3 ESAs on the supervision of EU financial markets.
 These are the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA) and the European Securities and Markets Authority (ESMA).
 Our general approach to ESA Level 3 materials (eg the ESA Guidelines) with regard to Brexit was confirmed in the FCA’s Brexit Policy Statement (PS19/5) published in February 2019.

 Following the finalisation of the EBA’s guidelines on outsourcing (EBA/GL/2019/02) in February 2019, which also included the EBA’s final report on cloud recommendations (EBA/REC/2017/03), we notified the EBA that we will comply with the EBA guidelines on outsourcing.
+In line with our approach to Level 3 materials set out in PS19/5, we expect firms to continue to comply with the guidelines, to the extent they remain relevant, now that the UK has left the EU.
+See our approach to EU non-legislative materials.

 The EBA outsourcing guidelines (EBA/GL/2019/02) apply to credit institutions and investment firms subject to the EU Capital Requirement Directive (2013/36/EU).
 These are banks, building societies and IFPRU investment firms as defined in our Handbook.
 The Guidelines also apply to payment institutions and electronic money institutions.
 They do not apply to Account Information Service Providers that only provide the service in point 8 of Annex I of PSD2.

-Firms in scope must comply with the EBA guidelines.
 The guidelines came into force on 30 September 2019 for outsourcing arrangements including those started, reviewed or amended on or after this date.
 There are also transitional arrangements covering cooperation agreements extending up to 2021, a register of outsourcing and the review of existing ‘critical or important’ outsourcing arrangements entered into before 30 September 2019.